talgalili/dendextendRcpp/README.md

 require(microbenchmark)
 microbenchmark(stats:::labels.dendrogram(dend),
-               dendextendRcpp:::labels.dendrogram(dend),
+               dendextendRcpp::labels.dendrogram(dend),
                times = 100)
-# about 30 times faster.
+# about 10-30 times faster.
 It is faster the larger the tree is.

 ```

 ## Contact

 You are welcome to:

 * submit suggestions and bug-reports at: <https://github.com/talgalili/dendextendRcpp/issues>
 * send a pull request on: <https://github.com/talgalili/dendextendRcpp/>
 * compose a friendly e-mail to: <tal.galili@math.tau.ac.il>